Anthony Perruzza

 Anthony Perruzza (/pəˈruːtsə/ pə-ROOT-sə, [perˈruttsa]; born 1959 or 1960) is a Canadian politician who has served on Toronto City Council since 2006.
 He currently represents Ward 7 Humber River—Black Creek.
 Perruzza was a North York councillor from 1988 to 1990, and served in the Legislative Assembly of Ontario from 1990 to 1995 as a member of the New Democratic Party (NDP).
+Perruzza was a candidate for mayor of Toronto in the 2023 by-election, placing tenth.

 Early life

 Perruzza moved to Canada at age nine, and was raised in a working-class family in North York.
-He attended York University in the 1980s.
+He became a carpenter in his teens and paid his way through university.
+He studied history and political science at York University.

 Political career

 He first campaigned for the North York city council in a November 1984 by-election for the city's first ward.
 A newspaper report from the campaign lists him as a twenty-six-year-old businessman and part-time student.
 Perruzza supported property tax cuts and the creation of a local recreation centre.
 He lost to Mario Sergio in a crowded field of candidates.